-Percentage of provider compliance: 100%
+Percentage of provider compliance: 99.4%

-(i) This point has been removed in amendments on 1 January 2021
+(i) This point has been removed in amendments on 1 January 2021 ombuds and higher education sectors.
+We have adopted the Ombudsman Association Casework Competency Framework.

 Please add any additional information or data you think might be useful or interesting at the bottom of this report.